Killing of Oscar Grant: Incident

 Oscar Grant had been celebrating with his friends at The Embarcadero in San Francisco on New Year's Eve.
-He and about eight friends returned to East Bay in the lead car of a BART train bound for Fruitvale, a station in Oakland.
+He and about eight friends returned to the East Bay in the lead car of a BART train bound for Fruitvale, a station in Oakland.
 BART offered extended service and a special "Flash Pass" for the New Year's Eve holiday.

 At approximately 2:00 a.m.
-PST, BART Police responded to reports of a physical altercation involving up to 20 people on an incoming train from the West Oakland BART Station; the participants were described as "hammered and stoned".
+PDT, BART Police responded to reports of a physical altercation involving up to 20 people on an incoming train from the West Oakland BART Station; the participants were described as "hammered and stoned".

 BART Officers Tony Pirone and Marysol Domenici were the first officers to arrive at the scene.
 The officers removed Grant and several other men suspected of fighting from the train and detained them on the platform.
 Pirone handcuffed Grant's friend, angering other riders.
 Pirone lined up Grant and two other men against the wall.

 When five other officers, including Johannes Mehserle and his partner Woffinden, arrived at the Fruitvale station, they found the situation "chaotic", according to their accounts.

 BART Officer Marysol Domenici was the first officer on the scene along with her partner, Tony Pirone.
 They tried to take control of passengers coming off the train.
 Domenici testified at the BART incident hearing that Grant and his friends swore at her and did not obey her orders.
 She is quoted as having testified that: "If they would've followed orders, this wouldn't have happened.
 They probably would've just been cited and released."
 A subsequent internal investigation conducted by an outside law firm retained by BART found that Pirone lied when he claimed to have confirmed with the train operator that the men the BART police detained on the platform were involved in the reported train fight.
 The train operator recalled informing Pirone that she was unsure whether those detained had been involved in the fight.

-A cell phone video broadcast on local television station KTVU on January 23 showed what appeared to be Pirone rushing towards one of the detained men and punching him in the face, multiple times, two minutes before the shooting.
+A cell phone video broadcast on local television station KTVU on January 23 showed what appeared to be Pirone rushing towards one of the detained men and punching him in the face multiple times, two minutes before the shooting occurred.
 Grant's family alleges in their civil claim against BART that an officer threw Grant against a wall and kneed him in the face.
 Videos captured by bystanders contradicted Pirone's claims to investigators, showing Grant, a 22-year-old Hayward resident, never tried to punch or kick Pirone.
 To the contrary, the internal investigation report found that Pirone struck Grant in the head and kneed him, likely causing injuries documented in his autopsy, including head fractures and a hematoma.
 Until the report became public in May 2019, Pirone's attorney had maintained that Grant provoked Pirone by trying to knee the officer in the groin and by hitting Domenici's arm when she tried to handcuff one of Grant's friends.